tensorflow/tfjs/tfjs-automl/README.md

 ## Object detection

-TODO(smilkov): Write this when you get a model.
+TODO(smilkov): Write this when object detection is ready.